Fdawgs/docsmith/README.md

 -   Linux only: latest available `poppler-data` and `poppler-utils` binaries
 -   Linux and macOS only: latest available `unrtf` binary

+## Setup

+Perform the following steps before deployment:

+1. Clone the repo
+2. Navigate to the project directory
+3. Run `npm install --ignore-scripts --production` to install dependencies
+4. Make a copy of `.env.template` in the root directory and rename it to `.env`
+5. Configure the application using the environment variables in `.env`

 ## Deployment

 ### Standard Deployment

-1. Navigate to the repo
-2. Run `npm install --ignore-scripts --production` to install dependencies
-3. Make a copy of `.env.template` in the root directory and rename it to `.env`
-4. Configure the application using the environment variables in `.env`
-5. Run `npm start`
+1. Run `npm start`

-The service should now be up and running on the port set in the config.
+The service should be up and running on the port set in the config.
 You should see the following output in stdout or the log file specified using the `LOG_ROTATION_FILENAME` environment variable:

 ```json
 {